PseudoDevs/IamGhost/FATAL11.md

-Last updated: 2024-04-02 16:51:43
+Last updated: 2024-04-02 16:52:16
-Random Quote: Courage is not the absence of fear, but simply moving on with dignity despite that fear. - Pat Riley
+Random Quote: To bring anything into your life, imagine that it's already there. - Richard Bach